-Poultry come in all shapes and sizes and there are quite a few breeds to choose from.
+Poultry comes in all shapes and sizes and there are quite a few breeds to choose from.
 Here are just a few of the most popular breeds for the farmyard flock:

-Australorp have black plumage with an intense beetle-green sheen.
-The cocks usually weigh 4 kg, and the hens 3 kg.
+Australorp has black plumage with an intense beetle-green sheen.
+The cocks usually weigh 4 kg and the hens 3 kg.
 They lay brown eggs, and are good egg producers with fair meat production.
-Good dual purpose fowls.
+Good dual-purpose fowls.

-Note that Australorps hold the world record for egg production with one hen having laid 364 eggs in 365 days under official Australian trap-nest testing!
+Note that Australorps holds the world record for egg production with one hen having laid 364 eggs in 365 days under official Australian trap-nest testing!

-Plymouth Rock come in barred or white, buff or partridge varieties.
-The cock bird weighs about 4.3 kg, the hen 3.4 kg.
-It lays brown eggs, and is generally kept for meat and egg production.
+Plymouth Rock comes in barred or white, buff or partridge varieties.
+The cock bird weighs about 4.3 kg and the hen 3.4 kg.
+It lays brown eggs and is generally kept for meat and egg production.
 It is docile.
 The hens can be broody and make good mothers.

 Rhode Island Red.
-Cock birds weigh about 4 kg, hens 3 kg.
+Cock birds weigh about 4 kg and hens 3 kg.
 The hens lay brown eggs.
 This is a good dual-purpose medium-heavy fowl useful for meat production as well as for egg production.
-They are relatively hardy, and are the best egg layers of the dual purpose breeds, so they are a good choice for the small flock owner.
+They are relatively hardy and are the best egg layers of the dual-purpose breeds, so they are a good choice for the small flock owner.

 Wyandotte is a popular heavy breed.
 The cocks are usually about 3.9 kg and the hens 3 kg.
 The eggs are brown.
 They are a good medium fowl for egg and meat production, and they are hardy.